 projects that support micro-enterprises.

-To date, Sun Partners has completed projects in Zambia and Tanzania and is exploring additional project opportunities in East Africa, the Americas, and in the U.S.
+To date, Sun Partners has completed projects in Zambia, Tanzania, and South Africa and is exploring additional project opportunities in East Africa, the Americas, and the U.S.

 Board of Directors